LucasXu0/document/AppFlowy Editor Design Document 176138eeaa3e4fde9298db9c2363da00.md

 }
 ```

-The purpose of using `transaction` is to apply a collection of continuous operations that cannot be split apart.
+The purpose of using `transaction` is to apply a collection of sequential operations that cannot be split apart.
 For example, in the following case:

 ![Transaction Example 1](AppFlowy%20Editor%20Design%20Document%20176138eeaa3e4fde9298db9c2363da00/Untitled%205.png)